 About the Department

-Our staff work to develop graduates' skills in plant and animal identification, field survey skills and the latest laboratory techniques.
-Our department runs a variety of dedicated field courses and has access to superb natural habitats found in the university's Wildlife Sanctuary and surrounding areas.
+We teach >3000 undergraduate students enrolled in 32 subjects across the School of Life Sciences.
+We run a variety of dedicated field courses and have access to superb natural habitats found in the university's Nangak Tamboree Wildlife Sanctuary and surrounding areas.

 See a full list of academic, research and honorary staff, or view the department's research specialisations.